-At the Diamond membership level, we offer a thorough, guided inheritance program to ensure that your loved ones are able to access your bitcoin if you're unable to.
+At the Diamond membership level, we offer a thorough, guided inheritance program to ensure that your loved ones are able to access your funds if you're unable to.

 What about Gold members?